 The Parlor Pizzeria – technically not located in Arcadia, but doesn’t belong in any of the other areas!
 Located near the Biltmore, this has been voted #1 pizza in Arizona by the Food Network.
 And it absolutely does not disappoint.

-Hash Kitchen – such a fun brunch experience with a build your own Bloody Mary bar, mimosa flights, and live DJ!
+Hash Kitchen – such a fun & lively brunch experience with a build your own Bloody Mary bar, mimosa flights, and live DJ!
 Highly recommend for a Bach party or girls trip.
-Again, plenty of locations around the Valley.
+(Multiple Locations).

-O.H.S.O Brewery – just one of several locations, another great brewery with a dog-friendly patio.
+O.H.S.O Brewery – a PHX staple brewery with a dog-friendly patio.
 If you go for brunch, enjoy a complimentary monster mimosa or 10oz beer with your entree!
+(Multiple Locations).

 Century Grand – things seem to be different since Covid, but we visited here for cocktails and thought it was super neat.
 They used to do an immersive train car meal, but it appears that’s still paused.